bunimar/bunimar/README.md

 .. if you make us uncomfortable, you will be hidden, or possibly blocked .

-.. although we have a touch-trigger, always feel free to interact and approach unless specified otherwise .
+.. if you see us on safe server always feel free to interact and approach unless specified otherwise .

 .. if you purposely try to trigger us or those close to us, you will be blocked .